torin-k/torin-k.github.io/class notes 9-1-21.md

  - Dependence vs. causality - smoking causes yellow fingers and lung cancer, but avoiding yellow fingers won't reduce cancer!
  - Simpson's Paradox - if we don't account for certain variables, we see weird results!
 This is due to effects on sample size.
 If we look only at recovery rate, treatment A might seem worse than treatment B. But if it turns out that sicker people tend to get treatment A, it could be that treatment A is actually better! (cholesterol increases with exercise, but this is because older people exercise more, and also have higher cholesterol).
-	 - As the *causal structure* is different than the *dependence *
+	 - As the *causal structure* is different than the *dependence structure*, we need the former to make more realistic claims!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjA4NTcxOCwtNTc3MzY4MzcxLC0xNz
+eyJoaXN0b3J5IjpbLTQ1MTI4MDU3MSwtNTc3MzY4MzcxLC0xNz
 E5MjU5NTgsLTY5MjUwMDAwMSwtNjY0NjE5MTYyXX0=
 -->